SillianCode/diamondCompiler/README.md

 (*.dmd*)

 Compiler for the diamond lang, a compiled statically typed general purpose language.
-Diamond tries to ensure low-level access while remaining abstract enough for prototyping.
+Diamond will focus on safe parallel execution in the future.
+It is (currently) compiled to x86_64 assembly.

 ## functionality

-for an example see the *tests* folder.
+Examples are in the *tests* folder.

 ## upcoming

+* more data-types